NovaCoderX/G-WARS/README.md

 This game was developed using C++ exclusively.

 To build it requires SDL 1.2 and SDL Mixer, SDL must have basic OpenGL support built in.

-I used Mesa for the Amiga port.
+I just used Mesa for the Amiga port.

-You will need the resources from the Amiga release version 1.2.0.
+You will need the resources from the Amiga release version to run it.

 Grab it from Aminet: https://aminet.net/package/game/shoot/G-WARS